 Tooting your own horn with the same persuasive power we use on behalf of others is hard to do — especially for women.
 In fact, research shows that self-promoting women tend to be evaluated higher in performance yet lower in likability than those who are not self-promoting.
 Yet self-promotion doesn’t have to be bragging.
 When you can relate your strengths with some vulnerability, it opens up an opportunity for self-advocacy that can actually foster likability and therefore deepen connection.
 Here’s an example.

-I have been helping people tell stories for over 20 years.
-I work with companies to help them land on their brand story, and I also help executives and entrepreneurs develop and deliver presentations and investor pitches.
+I’ve been helping people tell stories for over 20 years.
+I work with companies to help them land on their brand story, and I also help entrepreneurs with investor pitches.
 Communication is my superpower.
-But when it came to telling my own story, I always choked.
-I felt my background was too disparate and unrelated to share in the context of what I was doing now.
+But I always choked telling my own story; I felt my background was too unrelated to what I was doing now.

-In my twenties and thirties I taught English as a Second Language all around the world.
-I loved teaching, but I also loved business.
-I started several businesses, and helped others start more.
-And since I was a little girl, I have been writing and performing for the stage.
-But I never shared any of this about myself for the first several years of working with my clients because it didn’t feel relevant.
-I felt like I had to hide these parts of myself because they they didn’t seem related to what I do now.
-I didn’t realize they were part of what makes me so good at my job.
+I’ve taught English all over the world, have started several businesses, and I also write and perform for the stage.
+I used to think I had to hide these parts of myself because they they didn’t relate to what I do now.
+Now I know they are part of what makes me so good at my job.

-I’ll talk more about through lines in part two of this article here.
+I’ll talk more about how you can nail your elevator pitch in part two of this article coming soon.